asecurityteam/stationcheck/README.md

 #### Quick Start

-Note: If you are a new hire, you will need access to our internal bitbucket.
+Note: If you are a new Atlassian hire, you will need access to our internal bitbucket.
 These instructions should be in your onboarding Trello board, or you can navigate directly to go/iwantbitbucket.
+For non-atlassian users, don't worry about any failed installs or messages relating to Micros.
+That is internal to Atlassian, and does not affect stationcheck's functionality.
+It can be safely removed.

 2nd Note: Additionally, you'll need to setup an ssh key with stash.atlassian.com in order for the Micros download to work.